|

 Of course this kind of reprographic stand is also ideal for fine art giclee digitizing of paintings, for photo studios, in-house corporate use, for pre-press shops.
 Actually a major use is by companies which design wallpaper.
 They need to photograph wood grain and other surfaces and textures.
 The Cruse is perfect to satisfy these needs.
 Indeed Cruse makes a special new model for the wallpaper design, wood veneer design industry.
 We are doing a Flash animation on another of our web sites.

-Since we don't buy or sell scanners, if you seek information on those aspects of this equipment, please contact Mike Lind, malind@msn.com (for years the sales and installation outlet for this company) and/or Kurt Ernst, Mike Lind (managing director of USA office of Cruse GmbH of Germany).
+Since we don't buy or sell scanners, if you seek information on those aspects of this equipment, please contact Mike Lind, malind@msn.com (managing director of USA office of Cruse GmbH of Germany).